 William Hughes, 20-year New Jersey congressman, dies at 87

-The Democrat's family says he passed away on Wednesday in Ocean City.
+His family said Thursday that Hughes passed away on Wednesday in Ocean City, where the family had lived for many years.
 A cause of death wasn't released.

-Hughes was elected to Congress in 1974 and retired in 1995.
-He was appointed ambassador to Panama by President Bill Clinton and served in that role until 1998.
+Hughes was one of dozens of Democrats elected to the House in 1974 in the wake of the Watergate scandal, and he served until his retirement in 1995.
+He was then appointed ambassador to Panama by President Bill Clinton and served in that role until 1998.

 The Federal Aviation Administration's research and development center outside Atlantic City was named after Hughes in recognition of his efforts to keep the facility in southern New Jersey.